Tehiya: Background

 The party was formed in 1979 during the term of the ninth Knesset, when Geula Cohen and Moshe Shamir broke away from Herut in response to the Camp David Treaty between Egypt and Israel, particularly the return of the Sinai Peninsula to Egypt, and the eviction of its Israeli settlers.

 Tehiya was strongly affiliated with the extra-parliamentary movement of Gush Emunim, and included prominent members of Israeli settlements in the West Bank and Gaza such as Hanan Porat (later to be a member of the Knesset for the National Religious Party and the National Union) and Elyakim Haetzni.
 Another founder and prominent member was the physicist Yuval Neeman.

 In its first electoral test, the 1981 legislative election, Tehiya picked up three seats.
 Despite their previous difference of opinion, they were included in Menachem Begin's coalition government alongside Likud, the National Religious Party, Agudat Israel, Tami and Telem.
 Although Cohen did not take a ministerial position, Neeman became Minister of Science and Development.

-In the 1984 elections, Tehiya became the third largest party in the Knesset after the Alignment and Likud, albeit with only five seats.
+For the 1984 elections, Tehiya ran in an alliance with the moshav-based Tzomet party, led by Rafael Eitan.
+The alliance became the third largest party in the Knesset after the Alignment and Likud, albeit with only five seats.
 However, they refused to participate in the national unity government of Shimon Peres and Yitzhak Shamir, which included the Alignment, Likud, the National Religious Party, Agudat Israel, Shas, Morasha, Shinui and Ometz.
-During the Knesset session Rafael Eitan defected from Tehiya to found a new party, Tzomet.
+Although the two parties officially merged in 1986, Tzomet left the alliance the following year, due to conflicts between Eitan and Cohen.

-The party was reduced to three seats in the 1988 legislative election, and was again excluded from Shamir's national unity government.
+Tehiya was reduced to three seats in the 1988 legislative election, and was again excluded from Shamir's national unity government.
 However, when the Alignment left the coalition in 1990, Tehiya were invited into a new narrow right-wing government which included Likud, the National Religious Party, Shas, Agudat Israel, Degel HaTorah, the New Liberal Party.
 Although Cohen again declined a ministerial position, Neeman was appointed Minister of Energy and Infrastructure and Minister of Science and Technology.
 Despite its late entry to the government, the party pulled out of the coalition on 21 January 1992 in protest over Yitzhak Shamir's participation in the Madrid conference, which forced the government to hold new elections.